wdk-docs/node-config-docs/Configuration-Files.md

 }
 ```

 The .json5 parser is dependency of node-config.
-This is the only custom file format which doesn't requires you to add it as a dependency to application.
+This is the only custom file format which doesn't require you to add it as a dependency to application.

 ### Human JSON - .hjson